opitzconsulting/uitest.js/README.md

   load the test page into the iframe.
   The callback is called using dependency injection.
 See below for details about ready sensors.

-* `reloaded(callback)`: Waits until the testpage has been reloaded and is ready again.
-  This is useful for testing pages that do a form submit or link to other pages.
-  The callback is called using dependency injection, see below.

 * `inject(callback)`: Calls the given callback using dependency injection.

 ## Dependency Injection